carboneio/carbone/doc/webserver.md

 Carbone On-Premise Draft doc
 ============================

-Two installation solutions :
+Two installation methods :
-  - One binary exectuable + LibreOffice
+  - One self-contained binary executable + external LibreOffice (used for conversion)
-  - Docker
+  - Docker [NOT IMPLEMENTED]

-# Binary solution
+# Binary executable (method 1)

 ### Installation

-- 1 - Download Carbone On-premise binary for your server
+- 1 - Download Carbone On-premise binary for your server/OS: Mac, Linux or Windows (Coming soon)
-- 2 - Install LibreOffice (see below)
+- 2 - Install LibreOffice (Optional).
+See instruction below.
-- 3 - Start carbone weserver
+- 3 - Start Carbone web server

 ```bash
   ./carbone webserver --port 4000 --workdir .
 ```

-It creates these directories in `--workdir` [-w]:
+It creates directories in `--workdir` [-w]  (executable directory by default)

 - `template`  : where carbone keeps templates (cache)
 - `render`    : temp directory where report are generated
 - `asset`     : internal are generated
 - `config`    : [NOT IMPLEMENTED] config and licenses
-- `logs`      : [NOT IMPLEMENTED] formated output logs
+- `logs`      : [NOT IMPLEMENTED] formatted output logs
 - `plugin `   : [NOT IMPLEMENTED] where to put custom plugin